marvin-nyalik/Coding-Challenge/README.md

 A root-to-leaf path is a path starting from the root and ending at any leaf node.
 A leaf is a node with no children.

 - [ ] Solution in path_sum_2.rb

+## Problem: 1372.
+Longest ZigZag Path in a Binary Tree
+65
+Companies
+You are given the root of a binary tree.

+A ZigZag path for a binary tree is defined as follow:

+Choose any node in the binary tree and a direction (right or left).
+If the current direction is right, move to the right child of the current node; otherwise, move to the left child.
+Change the direction from right to left or from left to right.
+Repeat the second and third steps until you can't move in the tree.
+Zigzag length is defined as the number of nodes visited - 1.
+(A single node has a length of 0).

+Return the longest ZigZag path contained in that tree.